Adviser Grant Program

 - Address one of the elements of the Seven Wonders of the Socially Responsible World

-Proposals must be received by October 15, 2013.
-Note that 2010-11, 2011-12, and 2012-13 award recipients are not eligible.
-Funding is intended as an honorarium to the adviser for facilitating and reporting on the outcomes of the project.
+Proposals must be received by October 15.
+Previous years' award recipients are not eligible.
+Funding is intended as an honorarium to the adviser for facilitating and reporting on the outcomes of this pilot project.
 The grant will be awarded after the project report is received.
 Funds for the project should be provided by the honor societies or by fundraising activities (including institutional or corporate grants).

 How to Apply: